VanOvermeire/dynamodb-helper/README.md

 - handle pagination (for query and batch)
 - support more types of lists and maps
-- better documentation
+- better documentation in the library itself
-- TODO's in code

 ### Possible improvements

 - more failure tests
 - if an it test fails, the table is not destroyed
 - allow to change names as they are saved in Dynamo
+- current setup will set up a DynamoDB client for every helper struct, which is not optimal
 - allow decision on pub visibility of methods (default pub)?
-- current setup will set up a DynamoDB client for every helper struct, which is not optimal
 - (low priority) support stringset, numberset, binaryset and binary